Protecting Student Privacy

 Summary data may be found online:

-When OSPI Discloses Student-Level Data
+OSPI Student-Level Data Disclosures

 Sometimes, OSPI enters into agreements to share more specific data that may include student names.
 These agreements allow researchers, state contractors, and some state government agencies who act on behalf of OSPI or local school districts to study, audit, and evaluate our public school system, administer tests, or improve instruction.